A guide to Slack Connect

 When you don't need to work in a channel with someone outside your company, you can talk one-on-one in a DM instead.
-If you’re using Slack on a paid plan, you can start a DM by sending someone an invitation.
-You can receive and accept a DM invitation on any Slack plan.
+On any Slack plan, you can start a DM by sending someone an invitation, or accept an invitation you've received.

 Using Slack Connect

 Whether you're using channels or DMs, here's what to expect when working with people from other organizations in Slack.

 Slack Connect provides a secure way for organizations to communicate and collaborate together.
 Read more about how data management features apply to Slack Connect and Slack's enterprise-grade security.

 Identifying Slack Connect conversations